Apple Watch Series 10 features a much larger screen and a thinner design

 Of course, the new Apple Watch (along with older models starting with Series 6 and the second-gen SE) will run watchOS 11.
 The 2024 software adds the ability to pause and further customize Rings and Activity goals, along with a new Vitals app to check overnight metrics, training loads and pregnancy data.

 The Apple Watch Series 10 starts at $399 for a GPS-only variant.
+(The titanium model starts at $699.)
 The GPS + cellular model costs $499.
+Pre-orders start today, and it will be available starting on September 20.
 It's available in jet black (for the first time), rose gold and silver aluminum.
-New band styles this year include collaborations with Nike and Hermès.
+New band styles this year include collaborations with Nike and Hermès and an updated Milanese Loop.

 Catch up on all the news from Apple’s iPhone 16 event!